Best Road Running Shoes for Men of 2026

 Responsiveness is how much energy a shoe provides when you push off the ground.
 More responsive shoes feel bouncy, making you feel like you’re getting some assistance with every step.
 Runners who want to go faster tend to like a more responsive shoe.

-Some of the most responsive shoes are the HOKA Mach 6, Solomon Aero Glide 3, and HOKA Bondi 9.
+Some of the most responsive shoes are the HOKA Mach 6, Salomon Aero Glide 3, and HOKA Bondi 9.
 Each of these shoes has a supercritical EVA foam midsole, which means the foam is made with nitrogen gas injected into the foam.
 This creates tiny, uniform air pockets in the foam, making for a springier ride than traditional EVA.

 Arch support